 Domestic cats come in all sizes, shapes, coat lengths, and color patterns.
-You will find all the solid colors, plus combinations of all of them.
+You will find all the solid colors, plus combinations of all of them—purebred or not.

-To add to the confusion, domestic cats come with many descriptive names.
-They also are called "house cats," "alley cats," "moggies (usually in the U.K.), and in cat shows that allow them, they are usually in a class called "Household Pets."
+Domestic cats come with many descriptive names.
+They also are called "house cats," "alley cats," "moggies (in the U.K.), and in cat shows that allow them, these domestic, mixed breed cats are usually in a class called "Household Pets."

-Most new cat breeds in the past 50 years have been the result of careful breeding programs by experts in feline genetics.
-Occasionally, however, a litter born of a domestic cat may contain one or two kittens so completely unusual that they may be used as the foundation of a new breed.
-A few examples:
+Most new cat breeds in the past 50 years have been the result of careful breeding programs by experts in feline genetics or some come about through happenstance.
+Occasionally, a litter born of a domestic cat may contain one or two kittens so completely unusual that they may be used as the foundation of a new breed.

-- The American Bobtail originated in the late 1960s with a male brown tabby kitten with a bobtail found on an Indian reservation in the Southwest U.S.
+- American bobtail: The American bobtail originated in the late 1960s with a male brown tabby kitten.
+According to urban legend, it was the result of a domestic cat mixing with a bobcat on an Indian reservation in the Southwest U.S.

-- As a result of a serendipitous genetic accident, the first American Curl kittens were born to "Shulasmith," a longhaired black stray with unusual ears, who "adopted" Joe and Grace Ruga in Lakewood, CA in 1981.
+- American curl: As a result of a serendipitous genetic accident, the first American curl kittens were born to a longhaired black stray with unusual ears in Lakewood, California, in 1981.

-- The Cornish Rex is the oldest of the three Rex cats breeds, originating c 1950 as a spontaneous mutation in a litter of barn cats.
+- Cornish rex: The Cornish rex is the oldest of the three rex cats breeds, originating around 1950 as a spontaneous mutation in a litter of barn cats.